How to get an O2 eSIM and activate it

 How do I transfer an eSIM to a new phone?

-Transferring an O2 eSIM from one phone to another requires requesting a new eSIM, which can be done over the phone (by calling 202 from your O2 phone), in store, or for some customers via the My O2 app (though note that this option doesn’t appear to be available for all O2 customers at the time of writing).
+Transferring an O2 eSIM from one phone to another requires requesting a new eSIM, which can be done at checkout if buying the phone from O2.
+Alternatively, you can request a new eSIM from the My O2 app or your My O2 account.

 Can I switch from a physical SIM to an eSIM or vice versa?

-Yes, simply request the type of SIM card you want from O2, either by calling 202, heading to an O2 store, using the ‘Swap your SIM’ section in the My O2 app, or – if requesting a physical SIM card – texting the word ‘SWAP’ to 20220 from your O2 phone.
+Yes, simply request the type of SIM card you want from O2, using the ‘Swap your SIM’ section in the My O2 app or the ‘Replace your SIM’ section of your account on O2’s website.

 Do I need to buy my phone from O2 to use an O2 eSIM with it?